 heart stomach.
 The recipe I made that day is hidden somewhere in my note books, I remember it had the most delicious quinoa filling, but today we’ll be making a chickpea stuffed butternut squash.

-By now most of us got to know and love hummus a traditional Egyptian dip/spread popular in the middle east that has been gaining popularity all over the world.
+By now most of us got to know and love hummus a dip that has been gaining popularity all over the world.
 And for good reason because this dip is very delicious and versatile.
 You can make a roasted garlic hummus, or a spicy roasted pepper hummus, there is even beautiful pink beet hummus.
-So when I decided to make some black tahini this afternoon I couldn’t resist the urge to make some spicy black hummus, and so I did.
+So when I decided to make some black tahini this afternoon I couldn’t resist the urge to make some spicy black hummus, and so I did….

 One of the things I try to avoid at all cost is spoiling food, so dishes that use leftovers and kitchen scraps are high on my list of favorites.
 Vegetable fried rice is one of those dishes that allows you to use your imagination when it comes to vegetables and spices, you can really use whatever vegetable scraps you’ve got stashed in your fridge.
 Besides using scraps you can also use your leftover rice to make this dish.
 Often I catch people throwing away their leftover rice, which makes me gasp, because its perfect for making fried rice, and a ton of other dishes.

 Growing up fried rice used to be one of my favorite meals, I loved the spices and didn’t mind eating all the vegetables, ofter I didn’t even notice them, this was awesome because I was kind of a picky eater.
 Luckily I grew to absolutely love vegetables and dishes like this always surprise me because of the amount of vegetables you can stuff in them.